Annabdoan/it1901/readme.md

 # :beer: Beer Punishment :beer:
 This is the project in the subject ITP1901 by group 31.

-This repo contains a multi-package, multi-module javafx project for a beer punishment system.
+This repo contains a multi-package, multimodule javafx project for a beer punishment system.
 This application is primarily meant for people who work in teams or groups.
-The application will provide a clear overview of which rules applies to the group/team, who has broken which rules and how many beers each individual has as punishment.
+The application will provide a clear overview of which rules apply, who has broken which rules and how many beers each individual has as punishment.
+Functionality revolving adding a new rule, member and punishing a member is provided.
+The application also offers the possibility to delete rules, members and to pay up for punishments.

 ### Building and running the project